 In a sexual abuse claim, financial damages can be rewarded based on your abuse-related:

 When your PTSD symptoms are particularly severe, you might find it difficult to complete an education or maintain gainful employment.
 In such a case, compensation could even be rewarded for your lowered earning potential as well as your reduced enjoyment of life.

-During your sexual abuse claim’s progression, it might be possible to reach a point at which a settlement becomes possible.
+As your sexual abuse claim progresses, the case may reach a point at which settlement becomes possible.
 Why would you want to take a settlement, though, if litigation seemed necessary the whole time?

 The truth is that there are distinct benefits from reaching a settlement that cannot be appreciated with a verdict.
 Specifically, a settlement offer can be kept entirely confidential, which might be something both you and the defendant want.
 A settlement is also finalized and unable to be appealed, so once the agreement is signed, your case is concluded, and you are owed the agreed-upon monetary amount without further debate.

 Is the Criminal Case Against an Abuser Important?